isomerpages/mlaw-lab/_legal-services/are-all-the-legal-services-free.md

 - other fees incurred e.g. for personal service of Court documents on the opposing party

 **5. How do I pay my contribution or other charges to LAB?**<br>
 We will inform you on the various prevailing means on how to make payment in our letter to you.
 You are encouraged to make payment online via our e-services portal at [https://eservices.mlaw.gov.sg/labesvc/](https://eservices.mlaw.gov.sg/labesvc/).
-Please note that with effect from 7 April 2020, the Minlaw Services Centre will no longer accept cash payments.
+Please note that the Minlaw Services Centre has stopped accepting cash payments since 7 April 2020.

 **6. Will I have to pay the costs of the opposing party if I lose the case?**<br>
-"Costs" of a case in Court include fees, charges, and other expenses of the winning party.
+"Costs" of a case in court include fees, charges, and other expenses of the winning party.
 Examples of expenses include hearing fees, filing fees for court papers, and photocopying charges.

-If legal aid is granted to you, you will usually not be ordered by the Court to pay costs if you lose the case.
-However, there may be situations in which the Court may order you to pay costs, for example, when the Court decides that you have obtained legal aid through fraud or misrepresentation or that you have acted improperly in the conduct of your Court proceedings.
+If legal aid is granted to you, you will usually not be ordered by the Court to pay costs if you lose the case, unless the court finds that you have obtained legal aid through fraud or misrepresentation or that you have acted improperly in the conduct of the court proceedings.

 **7. Will I be paid any costs if I win the case?**<br>
-If you win a case, the Court may order costs to be paid by the opposing party.
-However, this will be payable to the Director of Legal Aid.
+If you win a case, the court may order costs to be paid by the opposing party.
+However, these will be payable to the Director of Legal Aid.
 You will not receive any of these costs.